 Graded discussions are attached to an assignment.
 As an assignment, they can be graded and factored into your students' final grade for your course.
 As a discussion, they operate much like a regular discussion, but with additional options for grading.

-Creating a graded discussion
+How to created a graded discussion

 This lets you create a graded discussion that is attached to the course.
 If need be, you can later connect it to a lesson.

-- Go to the course Assignments view.
+- Go to the Course > Assignments view.

 - Click Add an assignment.